joaohenggeler/eternal-wanderer/Source/README.md

 * `mastodon_max_file_size`: the maximum size of each recording file (in megabytes).
 This should be set to the instance's video size limit.
 May be null if there's no maximum.

-* `mastodon_enable_ffmpeg`: enable to run every recording through FFmpeg in order to reduce the file size.
+* `mastodon_reduce_file_size`: enable to run every recording through FFmpeg in order to reduce the file size.
 It's strongly recommended that you enable this option since Mastodon's default limit would otherwise exclude a lot of recordings.
 Additionally, this reduces the total amount of disk space used by the bot in the instance.

-* `mastodon_ffmpeg_output_args`: the output arguments used to reduce the file size.
+* `mastodon_reduce_file_size_ffmpeg_output_args`: the output arguments used to reduce the file size.
 Aside from using filters, one trick is to avoid specifying any output bitrates so that FFmpeg reencodes the files using the default values.
 In most cases, this should lower the file size significantly.
-Only used if `mastodon_enable_ffmpeg` is enabled.
+Only used if `mastodon_reduce_file_size` is enabled.

 * `tumblr_api_key`: the consumer key obtained in the [setup guide](#setup-guide). **Must be changed before publishing on Tumblr.**